Ethics as a Weapon of War: Militarism and Morality in Israel

 Admission Free - All Welcome

-Organiser: London Middle East Institute and Centre for Palestine Studies
+Organiser: London Middle East Institute, Centre for Palestine Studies and Centre for Jewish Studies

 Contact email: email@example.com